eddie/eddie.github.io/_drafts/2015-02-28-angularjs-component-communication.md

 });
 ```

 That's it for now, please [submit an issue](https://github.com/eddie/eddie.github.io/issues) if you see any problems with this post or can offer any suggestions.
+I have also created a package for this [angular-channel](https://github.com/eddie/angular-channel), it shouldn't be used in this state- but I hope to build upon this soon.
+All contributions welcome of course.